iamZackZack/grid-master/README.md

 #### 1. Flash Armbian Image

 * For this project, an [armbian.com](https://www.armbian.com/orange-pi-zero-2/) image was found to be the most suitable.
-* I flashed the SD using Balena Etcher.
+* I flashed the SD with the image using Balena Etcher.

 #### 2. Install WiringOP